-With a Roth 401(k), you take after-tax dollars and put them into a retirement account.
-Your choices as to which retirement account will depend on what your employer offers.
-You may decide to opt for a Target Date Fund, or you may build your own mix of stocks, bonds, and money market holdings.
+With a Roth 401(k), you take after-tax dollars and put them into a retirement savings account.
+Your choices as to which retirement account you can invest in will depend on what your employer offers.
+You may decide to opt for a target-date fund, or you may build your own mix of stocks, bonds, mutual funds and money market holdings.

 It’s pretty common for people to split their employer-sponsored savings between a traditional 401(k) and a Roth 401(k).
 For this reason, the IRS states annual contribution limits in the aggregate.
-In 2015, you can contribute up to $18,000 in either a traditional 401(k) or a Roth 401(k).
-If you choose to use both kinds of 401(k), the total amount you contribute across the two accounts cannot exceed $18,000.
+In 2019, you can contribute up to $19,000 in either a traditional 401(k) or a Roth 401(k).
+If you choose to use both kinds of 401(k), the total amount you contribute across the two accounts cannot exceed $19,000.
 Workers 50 and over are allowed catch-up contributions of up to an extra $6,000 per year.

 Roth 401(k) vs. Traditional 401(k)

-As mentioned above, you don’t necessarily have to choose between a regular 401(k) and a Roth 401(k).
+As is mentioned above, though, you don’t necessarily have to choose between a regular 401(k) and a Roth 401(k).
 You can split your retirement savings between the two.
-If you want to diversify your tax risk in retirement (since you can’t be sure exactly what your retirement income will be, or how tax law will have changed by then), go for a combination of traditional and Roth 401(k) contributions.
+If you want to diversify your tax risk in retirement (since you can’t be sure exactly what your retirement income will be or how tax law will have changed by then), using both accounts may also be beneficial.

 Roth 401(k) vs. Roth IRA

 Why a range?
-If your income is below the bottom of the range, you can contribute the full $5,500 to a Roth IRA.
-If it’s within the range, you are subject to contribution phase-out rules, meaning that you won’t be able to contribute the full $5,500.
+If your income is below the bottom of the range, you can contribute the full $6,000 to a Roth IRA.
+But if it’s within the range, you are subject to contribution phase-out rules, meaning that you won’t be able to contribute the full $6,000.
 If your income is above the top of the phase-out range, IRS rules prohibit you from contributing to a Roth IRA.
 So, if your income excludes you from saving in a Roth IRA, but you still want to diversify your retirement tax risk, you can instead opt for a Roth 401(k) if your employer has this choice.

-Tips for Getting Retirement Ready
+Tips to Get Ready for Retirement

 - Figure out how much you’ll need to save to retire comfortably.
 An easy way to get ahead on saving for retirement is by taking advantage of employer 401(k) matching.

 - Work with a financial advisor.
 According to industry experts, people who work with a financial advisor are twice as likely to be on track to meet their retirement goals.
 A matching tool like SmartAsset’s can help you find a person to work with to meet your needs.
 First you’ll answer a series of questions about your situation and goals.
-Then the program will narrow down your options from thousands of advisors to up to three registered investment advisors who suit your needs.
-You can then read their profiles to learn more about them, interview them on the phone or in person and choose who to work with in the future.
+Then the program will narrow down your options from thousands of advisors to up to three fiduciary advisors who suit your specific needs.
+You can then read their profiles to learn more about them, interview them on the phone or in-person and choose who to work with in the future.
 This allows you to find a good fit while the program does much of the hard work for you.